 Quick Facts on Mint

-The following are some of the best-known facts about the veggie:
+The following are some of the best-known facts about mint:

-- Most mint strains can survive two years or even more in the wild.
+- Most mint strains can survive for two years or even more than that in the wild.

 - In ancient medicine, the mint was used to alleviate chest pains and stomach aches.